 What Is Sustainable Procurement?

-Sustainable procurement is the practice of considering the social, economic and environmental impact of sourcing and purchasing along the supply chain.
-This involves everything, from purchasing recycled materials and choosing vendors that pay fair wages to selecting local suppliers to reduce transportation costs and support regional economies.
-But sustainable procurement is more than just taking care of the environment, society and economy; it’s also about supporting business longevity.
+Sustainable procurement is the practice of considering the social, economic, and environmental impact of sourcing and purchasing along the supply chain.
+This involves everything from purchasing recycled materials and choosing vendors that pay fair wages to selecting local suppliers to reduce transportation costs and support regional economies.

-For example, sustainable procurement practices include carefully vetting suppliers to ensure that they source materials ethically, treat workers well, follow sound business practices and can reliably deliver what’s promised.
+But sustainable procurement is more than just taking care of the environment, society, and the economy; it’s also about supporting business longevity.
+For example, sustainable procurement practices include carefully vetting suppliers to verify that they source materials ethically, treat workers well, follow sound business practices, and can reliably deliver what’s promised.
 Sustainable procurement practices also include diversifying the supplier base to reduce the risk of supply chain failure, as well as enhancing transparency and traceability to mitigate risk and minimize damage should setbacks arise.
 These practices involve building strong partnerships with suppliers, which results in both a stronger supply chain and enhanced brand reputation.

 Key Takeaways

-• Sustainable procurement can reduce costs, support small businesses, protect the environment and uphold worker’s rights.
+• Sustainable procurement can reduce costs, support small businesses, protect the environment, and uphold workers’ rights.

 • Sustainable products may cost more up front but often save money over time.

-• Metrics for measuring sustainable procurement practices include environmental impact, social responsibility, economic performance and governance standards.
+• Metrics for measuring sustainable procurement practices include environmental impact, social responsibility, economic performance, and governance standards.

 • It’s important for companies to vet suppliers carefully and conduct regular audits to avoid “greenwashing.”